Model Selection

 The common pattern is a model selector in your app, such as a dropdown or settings panel.
 The app can list available models, store the user's selection, and pass the selected model ID to the AI request.

-Model selection is still bounded by the user's plan.
-If a user selects a model above their plan, the request returns an upgrade or access error instead of running on a model they cannot use.
+Model selection is bounded by the user's credit balance.
+If a user selects an expensive model without enough credits, the request returns a usage-limit error before generation runs.

 Pinning a Model

 Pinning a model gives you precise control, but it changes failure behavior.
 When a request specifies a model, the platform uses that model exactly.
-If the model does not support the request or is above the user's plan, the request fails instead of silently falling back.
+If the model does not support the request or the user lacks credits, the request fails instead of silently falling back.

 Model IDs can change as the platform evolves.
-If a pinned model is deprecated, the platform may use a reasonable replacement so the app keeps working, but you should refresh selectors and labels over time.
+If a pinned model is deprecated, the platform may use a reasonable replacement so the app keeps working, but you should refresh selectors and labels against the available models table over time.

 Reasoning Effort